Biden chooses an all-female senior White House press team

 He added: “These qualified, experienced communicators bring diverse perspectives to their work and a shared commitment to building this country back better.”

-Bedingfield, Psaki and Tanden are all veterans of the Obama administration.
-Bedingfield served as communications director for Biden while he was vice president; Psaki was a White House communications director and a spokesperson at the State Department; and Tanden served as a senior adviser to Health and Human Services Secretary Kathleen Sebelius and helped craft the Affordable Care Act.
+Bedingfield and Psaki are veterans of the Obama administration.
+Bedingfield served as communications director for Biden while he was vice president, and Psaki was a White House communications director and a spokesperson at the State Department.

 Others joining the White House communications staff are: